knightjoel/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

     * On the screen, you will see the **Configuration Guide** that will step you through the configuration of your call center.
 You can **Hide the guide** in the upper right corner.
     * Once you **Hide the guide** (in the upper right corner), you will see some basic analytics.
 You should have a summary of the test calls that you made.
     * You can **configure** the appearance of your dashboard using the button on the upper right side.
 Be sure you **Save** after you make your changes.
-    * on the left hand side, you will see a series of icons.
+    * On the left hand side, you will see a series of icons.
 This is where you access the details of Connect.
 You can hover the mouse over each icon and then click on the fly-out menu.
    	> If you accepted a call, you can search for it through the Contact Search option.
 Navigate with the left-hand menu and select Metrics and Quality (second icon) > Contact Search.
 You can then search for your call.
 </p></details>